Frequently Asked Questions

 We arrange a planned activity once per weekend and a few additional activities throughout the six weeks to help students get to know each other, the campus, and Boston.
 All planned activities are mandatory.
 However, during free time students can leave campus as long as they have at least one other High School Honors or Research Internship student with them and let a Program Assistant know they are leaving.
 All students must be back in the dorm by curfew or the planned activity.

 - Can a parent visit a student during the program?

-If a parent or guardian is in town and would like to spend time with their son or daughter or if the student would like to visit relatives or family friends within city limits, it must be scheduled during the student's free time when there are no activities planned.
+If a parent or guardian is in town and would like to spend time with his or her student or if the student would like to visit relatives or family friends within city limits, it must be scheduled during the student's free time when there are no activities planned.
 The student must return to the dorm by curfew.
 In addition, the student’s parent or guardian must send written permission to the Summer Term High School Programs office at least 48 hours before the student is planning to leave campus.
-The parent or guardian can email a letter of permission to email@example.com.
-The letter should include details about the visit, such as the time that the student will leave and return to campus, and the cell phone number of the relative or family friend the student will be with.
+The parent or guardian can email a letter of permission to firstname.lastname@example.org.
+The letter should include details about the visit, such as the time that the student will leave and return to campus and the cell phone number of the relative or family friend the student will be with.
 A student is authorized to leave once our office sends the student's parent or guardian a confirmation email.